Replay attack: Text-dependent speaker verification

 Various devices use speaker recognition to verify the identity of a speaker.
 In text-dependent systems, an attacker can record the target individual’s speech that was correctly verified by the system, then play the recording again to be verified by the system.
 A counter-measure was devised using spectral bitmaps from the stored speech of verified users.
 Replayed speech has a different pattern in this scenario and will then be rejected by the system.

 Replay attacks on IoT devices

-In the realm of smart home environments, Internet (⋮) devices are increasingly vulnerable to replay attacks, where an adversary intercepts and replays legitimate communication signals between an IoT device and its companion app.
+In the realm of smart home environments, Internet of things (IoT) devices are increasingly vulnerable to replay attacks, where an adversary intercepts and replays legitimate communication signals between an IoT device and its companion app.
 These attacks can compromise a wide array of devices, including smart plugs, security cameras, and even household appliances.

 A recent study demonstrated that a substantial portion of consumer IoT devices are prone to replay attacks.
 Researchers found that 75% of tested devices supporting local connectivity were vulnerable to such attacks.
 These vulnerabilities allow attackers to mimic legitimate commands, potentially enabling unauthorized actions such as turning on a smart kettle, unlocking doors, or manipulating security systems.
 Such breaches pose significant safety, security, and privacy risks, as malicious actors can gain control over critical home systems.